NJ Transit: History

-NJT was founded on July 17, 1979, an offspring of the New Jersey Department of Transportation (NJDOT), mandated by the state government to address many then-pressing transportation problems.
-It came into being with the passage of the Public Transportation Act of 1979 to "acquire, operate, and contract for transportation service in the public interest."
+NJT was created on July 17, 1979, as an offspring of the New Jersey Department of Transportation (NJDOT), mandated by the New Jersey Legislature to address many then-pressing transportation problems.
+It came into being with the enactment of the Public Transportation Act of 1979 to "acquire, operate, and contract for transportation service in the public interest."
 NJT originally acquired and managed a number of private bus services, one of the largest being those operated by the state's largest electric company, Public Service Electric and Gas Company.
 It gradually acquired most of the state's bus services.
 In northern New Jersey, many of the bus routes are arranged in a web.
 In southern New Jersey, most routes are arranged in a "spoke-and-hub" fashion, with routes emanating from Trenton, Camden, and Atlantic City.

 In 1983, NJT assumed operation of all commuter rail service in New Jersey from Conrail, which had been formed in 1976 through the merging of a number of financially troubled railroads.
 Conrail had operated two extensive commuter railroad networks in northern New Jersey under contract to NJDOT; in turn, these lines were the successors of numerous commuter routes dating from the mid-19th century.
-NJT now operates every passenger and commuter rail line in the state except for Amtrak; the Port Authority Trans-Hudson (PATH), which is owned by the Port Authority of New York and New Jersey; the PATCO Speedline, which is owned by the Delaware River Port Authority; two SEPTA Regional Rail lines, the West Trenton Line and the Trenton Line; and a handful of tourist trains in the southern and northwestern parts of New Jersey.
+NJT now operates every passenger and commuter rail line in the state except for Amtrak, the Port Authority Trans-Hudson (PATH), which is owned by the Port Authority of New York and New Jersey, the PATCO Speedline, which is owned by the Delaware River Port Authority, two SEPTA Regional Rail lines, the West Trenton Line the Trenton Line, and a handful of tourist trains in the southern and northwestern parts of New Jersey.
 Since inception, rail ridership has quadrupled.

 In the 1990s, the rail system expanded, with new Midtown Direct service to New York City and new equipment.
 On October 21, 2001, it opened a new station at Newark Liberty International Airport.
-On December 15, 2003, it opened the Secaucus Junction transfer station, connecting its two commuter networks in northern New Jersey for the first time.
+On December 15, 2003, it opened the Secaucus Junction transfer station, replacing the former Harmon Cove station, connecting its two commuter networks in northern New Jersey for the first time.
 The new station allowed passengers on trains to Hoboken Terminal to transfer to trains to New York Penn Station in Midtown Manhattan, saving an estimated 15 minutes over connecting with PATH trains at Hoboken.
 On October 31, 2005, NJT took over Clocker (NY–Philadelphia) service from Amtrak.
 Four new trains were added to the schedule, but cut back to Trenton.